-The GOCDB enables a number of business rules, such as recording a site's progress through the EGI site certification process.
-The history and details of the certification status transitions and other state transitions like site decertification and suspension are recorded.
+A management interface provides information about a resource through the certification process.
+The history and details of the certification status transitions and other state transitions like site decertification and suspension are desirable additional information.

-GOCDB acts as a reference database for all other operational tools, providing the definitive source of information about Resource Providers, Resource Centres, services and administrators responsible for resources and services.
-Maintaining the integrity of this information is essential to successful grid operations.
-To do this effectively and to avoid data inconsistencies, GOCDB is deployed as single, centrally managed repository within EGI, and is backed up to a remote failover instance every two hours.
+GOCDB is also referent database for all other operational tools, providing all the relevant data about Resource Providers, Resource Centres, services and administrators responsible for resources and services.

+All e-Infrastructures have to deal with topology and operational information like resource distribution, contact lists and downtime declarations.
+Storing, maintaining and publishing this information properly is one of the key elements to successful grid operations.
+GOCDB as a central repository that hosts this information and makes it available to users and client tools is an answer for this need.
 This repository is for each RI an authoritative primary source of information for operations, monitoring, accounting and reporting.
-Although GOCDB is deployed as a central database within EGI, it is designed in a way that allows resources from other infrastructures to be included.
-This can be achieved by operating independent instances of the tool, through data scoping, i.e. by declaring resources not being part of a RI, or by associating sites and end-points to different Target Infrastructures and Service Groups.
+GOCDB is a central database, but it is designed in a way that allows for including resources that are part of other infrastructures.
+This can be done by operating independent instances of the tool, through the usage of scoping, i.e. by declaring resources not being part of a RI, or by associating sites and end-points to different target infrastructures.

-Various integration scenarios are possible depending on the needs of the RI.
+Various integration scenarios are possible, depending on the needs.
 These are described in the following sections.